 We have two bathrooms.
 One is very large and the other off our master bedroom is very small.
-The walker fits in both the bathrooms but it is much harder to maneuver the walker in the small bathroom.
+The walker fit in both the bathrooms but it was much harder to maneuver the walker in the small bathroom.

 The home physical therapist checked our bathrooms, our furniture layout and for stairs and thresholds that I would have to negotiate.
 She too looked for small rugs or any other conditions that would make it difficult or dangerous to use the walker.

 - Keep your walker as close to where you are sitting or sleeping.
 Prepare an easy to reach space for it so that you can easily access it and it will be out of the way of the rest of the family

 The walker worked well on our concrete patio and the sidewalks in our development.
 It rolled over the expansion joints very easily.
 We have tapered sidewalks at intersections in our development that made it easy to cross streets with the walker.

 Walkers have multiple uses.
 They are great for older people who experience trouble with balance and they are great for people of all ages who are recovering from surgery.

 When I was preparing for TKR surgery I looked at a few different models of walkers.
 I used the 2 wheel walker and it helped me tremendously in the first few days after knee replacement.
 In fact, I don’t think I could have moved from the recliner to the bathroom without it.

 I always used the walker during the first week and then less in the following week.
 I was able to move around the house and even used it on short walks outside.
 The wheels made it easy to move and kept me from having to pick up the walker each time I took a step.